Annie Proulx is one of the most renowned American writers, way above the average.

 Her style leaves you speechless.
 Nothing is superfluous, not an adjective, not a metaphor, not a single word.
-Everything she omits and leaves them up to the reader, are just as important.
+Everything she omits and leaves it up to the reader is just as important.

 I found by chance in the public library a collection of short stories of hers, in which the story of “Brokeback Mountain” was included and later it was adapted into a movie by Ang Lee.

 I had already seen the movie, which is undoubtedly extraordinary, but the result of the millions of dollars that were invested in it and the collective labour of so many people, is not as impressive as to what Annie Proulx achieved, in less than thirty pages no less.

 The plot of the story is totally melodrama-free.
 It’s purely tragic and tough, just like the characters’ background.

 Jack and Ennis are cowboys, having no remarkable skills or sensitivities.
 Tough men, tired by accident of birth, compromised with their fate – just like a fish that knows nothing about water.

 They had both signed up for the tending of the same sheep flock in Brokeback Mountain; and there, they have sex.
 Proulx describes it bluntly just like that, making no reference to love.
 If I’m not mistaken, this word is nowhere to be seen in the story.